 A hacker can easily attract all the traffic from a wireless sensor network (WSN) node to build a sinkhole.
-This type of attack creates a metaphorical sinkhole which compromises the confidentiality of the data and also denies any service to the network.
+This type of attack creates a metaphorical sinkhole that compromises the confidentiality of the data and also denies any service to the network.
 It’s done by dropping all the packets instead of sending them to their destination.

-IoT is definitely a big deal and it’s only going to get bigger with the passage of time.
+IoT is definitely a big deal, and it’s only going to get bigger with the passage of time.
 Sadly, the bigger it gets, the more targets it has on its back.
 All the accompanying threats and IoT trends will get bigger as well.
-Manufacturers and others linked with the IoT industry will have to get serious about the security issues and threats.
+Manufacturers and others linked with the IoT industry will have to get serious about security issues and threats.

 Knowledge is the first line of defense against such threats.
 So, you need to get yourself up to speed with the IoT security threats and their countermeasures.